sdummett-at-42/ft_transcendence/chat-ws.md

 Unmute a user.
 On failure, `userNotUnmuted` is sent to the socket that triggered the event.
 On success:
-- `userMuted` is sent to the socket that triggered the event.
+- `userUnmuted` is sent to the socket that triggered the event.
-- `muted` is sent to all the active sockets of the user that has been unmuted.
+- `unmuted` is sent to all the active sockets of the user that has been unmuted.
 - `` is sent to the room.

 *The user must be either the **owner** or an **admin** to succeed.*